The Poetry of Hagenspan

 or expand upon one of the characters' temperaments.

-There have also been poems written for the future project
+There have also been poems written for the future

 The Found Tales of Hagenspan;